Roxanne Dryden-Edwards, MD

 In this Article

-The treatment of dysthymia is found to be most effective when it includes both medication treatment and at least 18 sessions of talk therapy (psychotherapy), but medications tend to be more effective compared to therapy alone.
+The treatment of moderate to severe dysthymia is found to be most effective when it includes both medication treatment and at least 18 sessions of talk therapy (psychotherapy), but medications tend to be more effective compared to therapy alone.

 Medications that increase the amount of the neurochemical serotonin in the brain are the most common group of medications used to address dysthymia since brain serotonin levels are often thought to be low in depression.
-The SSRIs work by keeping serotonin present in high concentrations in the synapses (spaces between nerve cells across which nerve signals are transmitted).
+The selective serotonin reuptake inhibitor drugs (SSRIs) work by keeping serotonin present in high concentrations in the synapses (spaces between nerve cells across which nerve signals are transmitted).
 These drugs do this by preventing the reuptake of serotonin back into the sending nerve cell.
 The reuptake of serotonin is responsible for turning off the production of new serotonin.
-Therefore, the serotonin message keeps on coming through.
+Therefore, the message to continue making serotonin keeps on coming through.
 It is thought that this, in turn, helps arouse (activate) cells that have been deactivated by dysthymia, thereby relieving the person's symptoms.

 SSRIs tend to have fewer side effects than the tricyclic antidepressants (TCAs) and monoamine oxidase inhibitors (MAOIs), two other classes of antidepressant drugs.
 SSRIs do not interact with the chemical tyramine in foods, as do the MAOIs, and therefore do not require the dietary restrictions of the MAOIs.
 Also, SSRIs do not cause orthostatic hypotension (sudden drop in blood pressure when sitting up or standing) and heart-rhythm disturbances, like the TCAs do.
 Therefore, SSRIs are often the first-line treatment for dysthymia.
 Examples of SSRIs include fluoxetine (Prozac), paroxetine (Paxil), sertraline (Zoloft), citalopram (Celexa), fluvoxamine (Luvox), and escitalopram (Lexapro).